PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tensors.md

 ```

 ## General arguments
-This last page explains how to create and manipulate tensors in TensorXD.jl.
-As this is
-probably the most important part of the manual, we will also focus more strongly on the
-usage and interface, and less so on the underlying implementation.
-The only aspect of the
-implementation that we will address is the storage of the tensor data, as this is important
-to know how to create and initialize a tensor, but will in fact also shed light on how some
-of the methods work.

 All tensors in TensorXD.jl are interpreted as linear maps from a domain
 (`ProductSpace{S,N₂}`) to a codomain (`ProductSpace{S,N₁}`), with the same
 `S<:ElementarySpace` that labels the type of spaces associated with the individual tensor